-ENGLISH 11 EXTENDED CURRICULUM
+ENGLISH 11 EXTENDED CURRICULUM Prerequisite: Teacher Recommendation

 This course will follow the Common Core Standards.
 Students will focus on basic reading and writing skills.
 Students will study the elements of literature, elements of writing and functional reading skills.
 Included in their studies will be vocabulary, grammar and usage skills, and novels.
-Instruction is based on student's individual needs.
-Students are placed in this class based on students Individualized Education Program.
+Instruction is based on a student's individual needs.
+Students are placed in this class based on students' Individualized Education Program.
 LEVEL 1